 Ending a relationship is always difficult, but it may be even more trying if you and your spouse made multiple legal commitments to each other -- perhaps in a number of different localities or states.
 For example, you may have registered as domestic partners in California when you were on vacation in San Francisco, then continued on to Hawaii where you celebrated your honeymoon by registering as reciprocal beneficiary partners there.
 Then, when same-sex marriages became legal in your home state of Iowa, you enthusiastically tied the knot.
 But now that you’re splitting up, what should you do?

 If you are in this situation, begin by understanding that you are not alone.
 Many couples whose home states did not recognize their relationships thought that going elsewhere to make a legal commitment sounded like a great idea.
 Unfortunately, almost every couple with multiple registrations must take extra steps when they decide to separate.

 Remaining married, registered, or partnered means that you are still legally and financially bound to your partner.
 Even if your union didn’t seem legally significant when you registered, time may change that.
-Consider that a Connecticut civil union wasn’t recognized as a marriage equivalent in New York City just a few years ago, but now that New York has legalized same-sex marriage, a Connecticut registration could make you jointly liable in New York state; it may even require you to pay spousal support.
+Consider that a New Jersey civil union wasn’t recognized as a marriage equivalent in New York City just a few years ago, but now that New York has legalized same-sex marriage, a New Jersey registration could make you jointly liable in New York state; it may even require you to pay spousal support.